MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/packaging/creating-and-testing-extension-packages.md

 ### Supporting more than one locale
-If your extension supports more than one language, you may want to configure the AppX package with all the locales that you need so that the correct localized icon and description appear in the Windows Store.
+If your extension supports more than one language, you may want to configure the AppX package with all the locales that you need so that the correct localized icon and description appear in the Microsoft Store.
 See [Localizing extension packages](./localizing-extension-packages.md) for more information.

 ### Creating an Appx